 Notes

-The film is notable for being the first major role for Kirstie Alley, who played Lieutenant Saavik.
+The film is notable for being the first major role for Kirstie Alley, who played Lt.
+Saavik.
 Although she appears only briefly in Star Trek, the character of Saavik, and in particular Alley's portrayal of her, resonated with fans.
-Valeris in "Star Trek VI" was originally supposed to be Saavik, but Gene Roddenberry changed the character upon discovering that Alley was unwilling to play her in the film.
-Furthermore, many believe that fans would never have accepted that Saavik consciously betrayed the Federation.
+Valeris in "Star Trek VI" was originally supposed to be Saavik, but fans would never have accepted that she consciously betrayed the Federation.

 It was much more action-oriented than its predecessor, Star Trek: The Motion Picture, but Star Trek II was much less costly to make with its more modest special effects budget.
 It re-used many models from the first film, including the three Klingon battle cruisers in each movie's opening scene.
 (No small criticism of Star Trek: Generations is that it reused footage of an exploding Klingon bird-of-prey, but this is nothing new.)
 Nonetheless, Star Trek II owes its success to being primarily a character vehicle.